ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : method(s) of Unwanted Tracking detection that involves a user initiated scan for nearby Accessories.
 Contrast with Passive Scanning.

 **Attacker**:
-: any individual, group, or organization that is attempting to engage in Unwanted Tracking and/or circumvention of the DULT protocol.
+: any individual, group, or organization that is attempting to engage in Unwanted Tracking and/or circumvention of the DULT Protocol.

 **Crowdsourced Network**:
 : a service that Platforms communicate with to share and retrieve location information of Accessories.